autokitteh/autokitteh/migrations/README.md

 ### Resolving conflicts in migrations
 In case there are migrations created on two different branches there would be a conflict which should be resolved.

-First branch merging to main would work fine.
-Second branch would have to rebase from main and run ```atlas migrate rebase <versions>``` from the problematic versions
-.
-Consule [Atlas Docs](https://atlasgo.io/versioned/apply) for further explanations.
+The first branch merging to `main` should work fine.
+The second branch will have to rebase from `main` and run `atlas migrate rebase <versions>` from the problematic versions.
+Consult the [Atlas documentation](https://atlasgo.io/versioned/apply) for further explanations.

 ## Running migrations
 if you set `AK_DB__AUTO_MIGRATE=true` then migrations will run automatically on the first time you start the server.